Sailor Moon Classic

 "How about this diamond ring?" she held out the box for them to see, "It usually sells for five-hundred dollars."

 "Five-hundred?"
 Serena stared.

 "But for you," Molly's mother held up a finger, "I lower it to thirty dollars."

 Both of them gasped and screamed, "Five-hundred dollars to thirty dollars?"

 The whole store heard them and without warning the fat woman in pink rushed forward to the counter, knocking both girls off their feet.
-Soon enough, pandemonium broke out as every girl in the store rushed forward, trying to outbid each other in the attempt to buy the diamond.
-Both girls crawled away from the crowd, taking care not to get trampled on, and stood, staring in amazement at the scene.
+Soon afterword, pandemonium broke out as every girl in the store rushed forward, trying to outbid each other in the attempt to buy the diamond.
+Both girls crawled away from the crowd, thankful not to get trampled on, and stood, staring in amazement at the scene.

 "Look at that," Molly gasped for breath, "This is insane."

 "Five-hundred dollars to thirty," Serena sighed, "I really want it."

 Serena cringed, "I failed my English test."